Ryan Reynolds: 2010–2015: Genre experimentation and career fluctuations

 Reynolds played Nick Walker in R.I.P.D.
 (2013), a detective murdered by his partner.
 The film was a box-office bomb and was panned by critics; Rotten Tomatoes' consensus agreed that it was "too dim-witted and formulaic to satisfy".
 He took on several roles in the horror comedy film The Voices (2014), starring as Jerry Hickfang, a factory worker with schizophrenia who hears voices from his pet dog and cat, both of whom he also voiced.
 In 2020, Reynolds described the film as "one of my favorite movies I've ever done [...] never really got its day in court, but man, it's weird and fun and beautiful".
 In the psychological thriller The Captive (2014), he portrayed Matthew, a father who is determined to locate his nine-year-old daughter who has been missing for eight years, after police discover a clue on the Internet.
-The Captive generally received negative reception, with Vanity Fair describing it as "[director] Atom Egoyan's [...] weird disappointment that's painfully reminiscent of his earlier, better work".
+The Captive generally received negative reception, with Vanity Fair describing it as "[Armenian-Canadian director] Atom Egoyan's [...] weird disappointment that's painfully reminiscent of his earlier, better work".
 Despite the debut response, Reynolds says the gala screening "was so amazing" and praises Egoyan as a premiere filmmaker of Canada.